Skip to content

 What Haven does next

-Once your goal is saved, the dashboard shows progress toward it.
+Once your FIRE config is saved, the dashboard shows progress toward it.
 Three signals matter:

 Chance of success is the one to watch.
 A 90 %+ number means the plan is robust to normal market volatility.
 Below 70 % means the plan is fragile — small changes (a recession at the wrong time, a slightly higher spending need) can break it.